-As a corollary to this protection for incumbents, it was impossible to know whether the incumbent rating firms were meeting a market test, since regulated financial institutions were forced to heed the NRSROs' ratings, regardless of what those institutions thought of the accuracy of the NRSROs' opinions concerning credit quality -- and, hence, issuers were forced to pay for the NRSROs' ratings if they wanted their bonds to be eligible to be held by those financial institutions.
+As a corollary to this protection for incumbents, it was impossible to know whether the rating firms were meeting a market test.
+Regulated financial institutions were forced to heed the NRSROs' ratings, regardless of what those institutions thought of the accuracy of the NRSROs' opinions concerning credit quality.
+Hence, issuers were forced to pay for the NRSROs' ratings if they wanted their bonds to be eligible to be held by those financial institutions.

 Compounding the problem was the SEC's lack of transparency in the NRSRO designation process.
 The SEC never provided a statement of the qualifications for being designated as a NRSRO; there was no regulatory procedure for the designation.
-(In 1997 the agency proposed regulations that would define a NRSRO but never followed with final regulations.)
+(In 1997, the agency proposed regulations that would define an NRSRO, but it never followed through with final regulations.)
 Instead, an applicant would request the designation and could then wait for an indefinite period that could stretch for years.
-If the SEC staff decided that the designation was warranted, the applicant would receive a "no action" letter from the staff: The letter promised that the Division of Market Regulation would not recommend enforcement action to the full Commission against any broker-dealer that used the applicant's ratings for determining its capital requirements.
-The SEC didn't even issue a press release at these times (and additionally insisted in the no-action letter that the applicant not market itself as a NRSRO).
+If the SEC staff decided that the designation was warranted, the applicant would receive a "no action" letter from the staff: the letter promised that the Division of Market Regulation would not recommend enforcement action against any broker-dealer that used the applicant's ratings for determining its capital requirements.
+The SEC did not even issue a press release at these times (and additionally insisted in the no-action letter that the applicant not market itself as an NRSRO).

-For the following 25 years -- from 1975 through 2000 -- the SEC designated only four additional firms as NRSROs.
-But mergers among them and with Fitch reduced the net number of NRSRO firms back to the original three -- Moody's, S&P, and Fitch -- by 2000.
+For the next 25 years, from 1975 through 2000, the SEC designated only four additional firms as NRSROs.
+But mergers among them and with Fitch reduced the net number of NRSRO firms back to the original three - Moody's, S&P, and Fitch - by 2000.